babybench/babybench.github.io/babybench2025/wiki/about/config.md

 ---
-title: Environments
+title: Configurations
 layout: default
 parent: About
-nav_order : 4
+nav_order : 5
 ---

-# Environments
+# Target behaviors
 {: .no_toc }

 ## Table of Contents